learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Azure_webapp_deployment_with_nodejs.md

     Congratulations, you've deployed a web app using Azure, and integrated it with Github Actions too!

-2. Deploy your Web App with the Azure CLI
-    Note: If you proceed with this option, you'll need to follow along with the [CI/CD with Github Actions](#cicd-with-github-actions) instructions to integrate Github Actions.
+2. Deploy your Web App with the Azure CLI (if you proceed with this option, you'll need to follow along with the [CI/CD with Github Actions](#cicd-with-github-actions) instructions to integrate Github Actions)

     In your terminal: